-Alopecia areata or patchy hair loss is a is a relatively common condition that occurs in a form of clearly defined, round hairless patches on the scalp, but also on other hairy parts of the body.
+Alopecia Areata Treatment Alopecia areata or patchy hair loss is a is a relatively common condition that occurs in a form of clearly defined, round hairless patches on the scalp, but also on other hairy parts of the body.
 It is not fully known what causes this condition, a genetic predisposition is important, but it can be also triggered by other factors, such as emotional stress and other undefined factors.

 It is most likely an autoimmune disease that is often associated with other autoimmune diseases such as vitiligo and thyroid disease.

 Treatment and prognosis of the disease In localised cases, the treatment is successful, while the prognosis is worse in cases that began before puberty, as well as with ophiasis, universal and total alopecia.

 In localised alopecia, a spontaneous hair growth can occur after a few months.
 From local therapy, corticosteroids are used either topically or intralesionally, immunomodulators, irritants, minoxidil.
-In persistent cases, a systemic corticosteroid therapy will be also applied.
+In persistent cases, a systemic corticosteroid therapy will be also applied